-- "What did you get for number seven?"
+• "What did you get for number seven?"
 While you are welcome to provide general help to each other, COMPARING ANSWERS IS NOT O.K.
-If in the judgment of the instructor two students have collaborated on an assignment, both students will receive a zero for that assignment.
+If in the judgment of the instructor two students have

+- collaborated on an assignment, both students will receive a zero for that assignment.
 DO YOUR OWN WORK. - Grading rubric for dictation assignments: Dictation assignments are graded by taking a straight percentage of correct answers divided by total number of answers (or parts of answers).
 Each note or chord has two answer components: rhythm and pitch(es).
-For instance, a four-note chord has five answer components: 4 notes and the rhythm. - Grading rubric for sight singing exams:

-Sight singing exams will occur during the instructor's office hours.
-If they consist of multiple excerpts, each excerpt will be graded independently, with the grades averaged together equally to obtain the exam grade.

-A+ (98): Rhythms and pitches are all correct.
+For instance, a four-note chord has five answer components: 4 notes and the rhythm.
+MacGamut grades will be based on the number of units mastered. - Grading rubric for sight singing exams: - Sight singing exams will occur during the instructor's office hours.
+If they consist of multiple excerpts, each excerpt will be graded independently, with the grades averaged together equally to obtain the exam grade. - A+ (98): Rhythms and pitches are all correct.
 The student sings musically.
 The quality of the sight singing is appropriate to an on-stage performance (not in terms of vocal quality, but in terms of phrasing, breathing, tempo, dynamics, etc.).
-This grade is rare.

-A (95): Rhythms and pitches are all correct.
+This grade is rare. - A (95): Rhythms and pitches are all correct.
 The performance is somewhat musical.
-The student may have missed a note or two, but didn't stop.

-B (85): Rhythms and pitches are mostly correct.
-The student missed three or four pitches/rhythms and/or stopped once and started over.

-C (75): Rhythms and pitches are partially correct.
-The student missed five or more pitches/rhythms and/ or stopped twice and started over.

-D (65): A few pitches and rhythms are correct.
-The student missed eight or more pitches/rhythms and/or stopped three times.

-F (50): Almost none of the pitches and rhythms are correct.
-The student missed twelve or more pitches/ rhythms and stopped three times.
+The student may have missed a note or two, but didn't stop. - B (85): Rhythms and pitches are mostly correct.
+The student missed three or four pitches/rhythms and/or stopped once and started over. - C (75): Rhythms and pitches are partially correct.
+The student missed five or more pitches/rhythms and/ or stopped twice and started over. - D (65): A few pitches and rhythms are correct.
+The student missed eight or more pitches/rhythms and/or stopped three times. - F (50): Almost none of the pitches and rhythms are correct.
+The student missed twelve or more pitches/rhythms and stopped three times.
 It is obvious that little preparation has gone into the material.
-This grade is unusual.

-• Grades will be posted on the course website throughout the semester.
+This grade is unusual. - Grades will be posted on the course website throughout the semester.
 (You will only have access to your own grades.)
-Students are encouraged to track their progress online.
+Students are encouraged to track their progress online. - Grading system.
+All averages will be rounded to the nearest point, up or down.

-Grade А A- B+ В B- C+ С C- D+ D D- F Range 92-100 90-91 87-89 83-86 80-82 77-79 73-76 70-72 67-69 63-66 60-62 0-59 GPA points 4.0 3.7 3.3 3.0 2.7 2.3 2.0 1.7 1.3 1.0 0.7 0.0
+Grade A A- B+ В B- C+ С C- D+ D D- F Range 92-100 90-91 87-89 83-86 80-82 77-79 73-76 70-72 67-69 63-66 60-62 0-59 GPA points 4.0 3.7 3.3 3.0 2.7 2.3 2.0 1.7 1.3 1.0 0.7 0.0